 Pennsylvania

-Lake Carey - Lemon Twp real estate is regarded as a beautiful, but less active, market in Pennsylvania for lake homes and lake lots.
+Lake Carey - Lemon Twp real estate is a limited inventory market for lake homes and land in Pennsylvania.

 Lake Carey is a 180-acre lake located in Wyoming County, Pennsylvania, 5 miles north of Tunkhannock, Pennsylvania.
 The city of Philadelphia is 142 miles south, and New York City is 167 miles southeast.